Nick Senzel Preview, Player Props: Reds vs. Cardinals

 Nick Senzel At The Plate

-- He has hit a long ball in 10 games this year (12.3%), leaving the park in 3.4% of his trips to the plate.
+- He has hit a long ball in 11 games this year (13.4%), leaving the park in 3.8% of his chances at the plate.

+- In 29 games this year (35.4%), Senzel has picked up an RBI, and in eight of those games (9.8%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored a run in 32 games this year, with multiple runs seven times.
+- He has scored in 40.2% of his games this season, with two or more runs scored in 8.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.